 Curb cuts are the gentle sloping edges to sidewalks that are now ubiquitous across the country and all over the world.
 Yet, there was a day when curb cuts just didn’t exist.
 The tenacious activist Ed Roberts led a movement in Berkley, California to demand that the city make curb cuts (99PI podcast episode) to increase access for the disabled who wished for mobility around … Continue reading Design Curb Cuts to Help All of Your Students

-In the schools I’ve worked and have been given real agency to make decisions, between one and 5 meetings are usually set aside for the work of choosing a course of action.
-Always the conclusion of this set of meetings is a final decision.
-The stakes are high as everyone in the room knows one final answer will come out of those meetings and the … Continue reading Step 4 of The Design Process: Develop Solutions (Prototyping)
+In the schools I’ve worked and have been given real agency to make decisions, only a few meetings are usually set aside for the work of choosing a course of action and always the conclusion of this set of meetings has resulted a final decision.
+The stakes are high as everyone in the room knows one final answer will come out of those meetings and … Continue reading Step 4 of The Design Process: Develop Solutions (Prototyping)